mLabSADev/codetribe-online/content/lessons/beginner/hello-world/render-rules.md

     	<div>
     		<h1>Hello World</h1>
     		<p>This is a paragraph<br />Another line</p>
         	<Strong>Hey there</Strong>
       </div>
     )
   }
 }
 ```

-Find different ways you can break your app by trying new scenerios until you are comfortable with rendering layouts
+Find different ways you can break your app by trying new scenarios until you are comfortable with rendering layouts

 ## Activity

 Build a login form with an email and password field, as well as a login button below them.
 It should look something like the page below.
-If you stuck, you can quickly peak and look at the code.
+If you are stuck, then you can quickly peak and look at the code.

+<iframe width="100%" height="400" src="https://stackblitz.com/edit/reactfire-activity-1?embed=1&file=index.js&hideExplorer=1&hideNavigation=1&view=preview" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>